-REQUIRED COURSES CR.
-PRE-REQUISITE COURSES APPROVED COURSE SUBSTITUTIONS ITE 115 Introduction to Computer Applications and Concepts 3 See Note 1 ITE 215 Advanced Computer Applications and Integration 3 ITE 115 ITP 100 Software Design 3 ITP 110 Visual Basic Programming Offered Fall Only 3 Co or Pre: ITP 100 ITP 120 Java Programming Offered Fall Only 3 Co or Pre: ITP 100 ITP 160 Introduction to Game Design and Development Offered Spring Only 3 ITE 115 ITP 210 Visual Basic Programming II or ITP 220 Java Programming II Offered Spring Only 3 ITP 110 or ITP 120 ITP 251 Systems Analysis and Design 3 ITP 100 ITE 290 Coordinated Internship Offered Spring Only 1 See Note 3 Total Minimum Credits to Complete 25
+REQUIRED COURSES CR PRE-REQUISITE COURSES APPROVED COURSE SUBSTITUTIONS ITE 115 Introduction to Computer Applications and Concepts 3 See Note 1 ITE 215 Advanced Computer Applications and Integration 3 ITE 115 ITP 100 Software Design 3 ITP 136 C# Programming I 3 Co or Pre: ITP 100 ITP 120 Java Programming I Offered Fall only 3 Co or Pre: ITP 100 ITP 160 Introduction to Game Design and Development Offered Spring Only 3 ITE 115 ITP 220 Java Programming II Offered Spring only 3 ITP 120 ITP 251 Systems Analysis and Design 3 ITP 100 ITE 290 Coordinated Internship Offered Spring only 1 See Note 3 Total Minimum Credits to Complete 25

-- Students with good computer skills may seek to satisfy this requirement by CLEP or internal exam.
-1. - All information technology courses must be completed within five years of student's intended graduation date.
-2. - ITE 290 represents a one-credit internship that will focus on student's particular track.
-Students must have completed all coursework or be concurrently completing coursework 3. in present semester for graduation with advisor's approval. - 4.
-Students should regularly meet with their faculty advisor and check their advisement report in MyTyler - SIS. - 5.
+- 1. Students with good computer skills may seek to satisfy this requirement by CLEP or internal exam. - 2.
+All information technology courses must be completed within five years of student's intended graduation date. - 3.
+ITE 290 represents a one-credit internship that will focus on student's particular track.
+Students must have completed all coursework or be concurrently completing coursework in present semester for graduation with advisor's approval. - 4.
+Students should regularly meet with their faculty advisor and check their advisement report in MyTyler SIS. - 5.
 Courses noted as Fall only or Spring only are based on historical trends and current planning and may change without notice.